project-fifo/docs/general/watchdog.rst

    ##   - an IP/port pair, e.g. 127.0.0.1:10011
    log.watchdog.host.local = 10.20.30.40:4444

-If you have a newconfig those keys already exist, if not you can simply add them.
+If you have a new config those keys already exist, if not you can simply add them.

 ``log.watchdog.host.local`` needs to point to the IP of the server the ``fifo-watchdog`` package was installed.

-``log.watchdog.level`` should be set to error, highter log levels will be send to the local watchdog but the upstream system will reject them.
+``log.watchdog.level`` should be set to error, higher log levels will be send to the local watchdog but the upstream system will reject them.

 ``log.watchdog.cluster`` should be a sensible name for your cluster helping you to identify it, a cluster in this sense is a fifo instance.
 This allows for example to have a production and a dev cluster.